 Scalability, Distributed Computing and Cloud Storage¶

-We welcome pull requests with optimizations and are happy to assist if you need a custom solution that runs well in a corporate cloud environment.
+We are happy to assist if you need a custom solution that runs well in a corporate cloud environment.